-- 8.1 The initial and boundary conditions shall be specified with conservatism. - 8.2 The worst single failure21 shall be assumed in the analyses of design basis events.
+- 8.1 The initial and boundary conditions shall be specified with conservatism. - 8.2 The worst single failure25 shall be assumed in the analyses of design basis events.
 However, it is not necessary to assume the failure of a passive component, provided it is justified that a failure of that component is very unlikely and its function remains unaffected by the PIE. - 8.3 Only safety systems shall be credited to carry out a safety function.
-Non-safety systems shall be assumed to operate only if they aggravate the effect of the initiating event22. - 8.4 A stuck control rod shall be considered as an additional aggravating failure in the analysis of design basis events23. - 8.5 The safety systems shall be assumed to operate at their performance level that is most penalising for the initiator.
+Non-safety systems shall be assumed to operate only if they aggravate the effect of the initiating event26. - 8.4 A stuck control rod shall be considered as an additional aggravating failure in the analysis of design basis events27. - 8.5 The safety systems shall be assumed to operate at their performance level that is most penalising for the initiator. - 8.6 Any failure, occurring as a consequence of a postulated initiating event, shall be regarded to be part of the original PIE. - 8.7 The safety analysis shall: - (a) rely on methods, assumptions or arguments which are justified and conservative; - (b) provide assurance that uncertainties and their impact have been given adequate consideration 28 ; - (c) give evidence that adequate margins have been included when defining the design basis to guarantee that all the design basis events are covered; - (d) be auditable and reproducible.